approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 // function addRequestHeaders() {...}
 ```

-To fetch the Approov token we need the reCAPTCHA token that we receive in the callbacks `fetchHello` and `fetchShape` we configured the Google reCAPTCHA script with, via the HTML markup.
+To fetch an Approov token we need a reCAPTCHA token which is passed as an argument to the fetchHello and fetchShape callbacks.

 For example, when the user clicks in the `SHAPE` button the event will be first handled by the the included Google reCAPCTHA script, that will then callback the function `fetchShape(recaptchaToken)` and pass the reCAPTCHA token as its first argument.
 The reCAPTCHA token needs to be passed further down to `makeApiRequest(path, recaptchaToken)`, that then calls to `addRequestHeaders(recaptchaToken)` that by its turn calls to `fetchApproovToken(recaptchaToken)`.

-Modify the file `shapes-app/unprotected/assets/js/app.js` to add the modified code for the functions:
+Edit the file `shapes-app/unprotected/assets/js/app.js` to include the modified code for the following functions:

 ```javascript
 function addRequestHeaders(recaptchaToken) {